chentiangemalc/AutoAttachApiMon/README.md

 There is some delay before process monitoring starts, but much quicker than manually.

-While tools like TTD / Dtrace etc have eliminated many uses of API Mon, some things are just faster to work out with this tool.
+While tools like TTD / ttracer / Dtrace etc have eliminated many uses of API Mon, some things are just faster to work out with this tool.

 Build with Visual Studio 2022 with C++ / Windows SDK.